mrrosoff/Learn-Programming/README.md

 # Learn-Python

-### A Library of Python Files Used to Teach Python.
+### A Library of Python Files Used to Teach Python

 ## How to Proceed